 The Declaration provides a framework for our collective efforts to reset the broken relationship between Canada and Indigenous Peoples.
-Together with our partners we regularly issue joint statements, open letters and produce educational materials related to Indigenous rights in Canada and internationally.
+Together with our partners we regularly produce joint statements, open letters and educational materials related to Indigenous Peoples’ human rights.
 Below is a description of some of our more detailed pieces of work within Canada in recent years.

 See also the pages on truth and reconciliation and on the doctrine of discovery.

 Tsilhqot’in Nation’s title caseAmnesty International and Canadian Friends Service Committee made formal interventions in the Tsilhqot’in title case to encourage the Court to adopt an approach to Indigenous land rights that would be consistent with international human rights standards, including the United Nations Declaration on the Rights of Indigenous Peoples.
 In an unanimous decision delivered June 26, 2014, the Supreme Court of Canada recognized the right of the Tsilhqot’in people to own, control and enjoy the benefits of approximately 2,000 square kilometres of land at the heart of their traditional territory in central British Columbia.

 We strongly agree with the Court’s statement that, “What is at stake is nothing less than justice for the Aboriginal group and its descendants, and the reconciliation between the group and broader society.”

 In its decision the Court advised, “Governments and individuals proposing to use or exploit land, whether before or after a declaration of Aboriginal title, can avoid a charge of infringement or failure to adequately consult by obtaining the consent of the interested Aboriginal group.”